 - Preheat oven to 325F.
 Lightly grease an 8 x 8 inch square cake pan and line with parchment paper.

-- Warm milk in microwave and set aside.
+- Warm milk in microwave, about 20 seconds then set aside.

 - In mixing bowl, Add egg yolks and sugar and beat until smooth, creamy and pale yellow in color (about 3-5 minutes).